telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 - Fiddler shows the HTTP/2 pseudo-headers in their original order precisely as they are sent/received.
 Some client applications are further modifying the order of the pseudo-headers, which might cause different behavior for some corner cases.

-## Direct Capturing
+## Explicit Capturing

-The **Fiddler Everywhere** application works as a proxy from the moment it starts, and by default, its proxy address is 127.0.0.1:8866.
+The **Fiddler Everywhere** application acts as a proxy from the moment it starts, and by default, its proxy address is 127.0.0.1:8866.
 Any application explicitly directed to go through the Fiddler Everywhere proxy address will have its HTTP/HTTPS/WebSocket traffic immediately captured, even if the [system capturing](#system-capturing) is turned off.

 Example for explicitly making a curl request that goes through the Fiddler Everywhere proxy: